amberstar/State/Docs/Protocols.md

 ![<Protocol Example>](Resources/protocol_1.png)

 Notes:
-* Only Strucs and other Protocols are valid conformers at this time. (not enums)
 * Protocol requirements can include other model items
 * Model items can have relationships to protocol types.